TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/FeatureToggles.rst

    Currently, only the Core features can be (de-)activated in the Install Tool.

-   To change the setting for your extension feature either use :file:`Localconfiguration.php`: or :file:`AdditionalConfiguration.php`: like
+   To change the setting for your extension feature either use :file:`config/system/settings.php`: or :file:`config/system/additional.php`: like

    .. code-block:: php
-      :caption: typo3conf/AdditionalConfiguration.php
+      :caption: config/system/additional.php | typo3conf/system/additional.php

       $GLOBALS['TYPO3_CONF_VARS']['SYS']['features']['myFeatureName'] = true;